RobinJayaswal/React-Part-1/README.md

 	* When you are in editing mode for the notes, you can expand the textbox to change shape and size of note.
 When you exit editing mode, the note will retain the shape you just gave it.

 ![alt text](./img/long.png)

+#### Part 2

+I implemented an overall dashboard from which you can create and manage multiple noteboards.